strand/make.bettermistak.es/source/resume/index.markdown

 **Organizer,** _Open Source & Feelings_, October 2014 - October 2015

-- Developed the concept for a conference focused on the emotional labor of open source contributors, and wrote guiding policies.
+- Created a two-day conference focused on nurturing emotionally safe, sustainable, inclusive, and diverse open source communities.
+- Wrote guiding policies.
 - Identified sponsors and recruited a diverse lineup of speakers from the open source community.
-- Built and maintained a website to promote the conference.

 ### Education